gustycooper/gustycooper.github.io/mydoc/mydoc_1_problem_solving.md

 3. Make a move based on the **pattern** of pieces on the board.
 4. Go to step 1.

 We want to fill our memory mansions with programming patterns so that when presented a problem, we can select the next move.
-During this course, we will clearly mark programming patterns.
-The following is our first programming pattern.
+[Programming Patterns](/gustycooper.github.io/mydoc_A_programming_patterns) collects all of the patterns in one place.
+They are developed in various modules of the course.
+The course material clearly denotes programming patterns.
+The following is the Main Program programming pattern.
+As we progress, our programs will become more complex, but each will have a ```main``` method.

 <div class="alert alert-danger" role="alert"><i class="fa fa-delicious fa-lg"></i>
 <b>
-Programming Pattern
-1. Main Pattern
+Programming Pattern: Main Program Pattern
 </b>
 <br>
 <pre>